Modapto/access-control/README.md

     mvn install
     ```

-3. Instantiate an instance of Keycloak with PostgreSQL and configure the following variables:
+3. Instantiate an instance of Keycloak with PostgreSQL and configure the following variables in the application properties:

     ```sh
    spring.security.oauth2.resourceserver.jwt.issuer-uri=${KC_ISSUER_URI:###}